alantech/iasql/engine/README.md

 ---
 **IMPORTANT!!!!**

-This listener need to be added every time after a `db apply` is executed!!! :(
+This listener need to be added every time after a `apply` is executed!!! :(

 ---